What Temperature Should I Set My Air Conditioner in Summer? 78 Degrees is the Answer

 This new recommendation will save you money if you can take the heat! 🔥

-With many of us home during the Coronavirus pandemic, you might be noticing a spike in your AC bill.
+A lot of us noticed a big spike in various areas of life, like gas and our electricity.
+Still, a lower electric bill is one tried-and-true method of saving some extra cash.
 While it’s not exactly new news, the federal government has come forward with some recommendations for air conditioning our homes in the summer.

-Energy Star, a partnership between the Department of Energy and the Environmental Protection Agency, now suggests that the coolest your air conditioner should ever be set is 78 degrees. 😱
+Energy Star, a partnership between the Department of Energy and the Environmental Protection Agency, suggests that the coolest AC temperature should be 78 degrees. 😱

-Needless to say, these suggestions felt the heat from readers who prefer to be in control of their thermostats:
+Needless to say, these suggestions felt the heat from readers who prefer to be in control of their AC temperature: